Grey: Optics

 Over the centuries, artists have traditionally created grey by mixing black and white in various proportions.
 They added a little red to make a warmer grey, or a little blue for a cooler grey.
-Artists could also make a grey by mixing two complementary colors, such as orange and blue.
+Artists could also make a grey by mixing two complementary colours, such as orange and azure.

-Today the grey on televisions, computer displays, and telephones is usually created using the RGB color model.
-Red, green, and blue light combined at full intensity on the black screen makes white; by lowering the intensity, it is possible to create shades of grey.
+Today the grey on televisions, computer displays, and telephones is usually created using the RGB colour model.
+Red, green, and blue light combined at full intensity on the black screen makes white; by lowering the intensity, it is possible to create all the different shades of grey.

+In printing, grey is usually obtained with the CMYK colour model.
+By using black ink at a lower density than the one needed to print black, all the shades of grey can be created.
+Grey can also be formed by mixing cyan, magenta, and yellow in a specific proportion, each at a low or moderate density.
+Usually, both methods are combined.

-In printing, grey is usually obtained with the CMYK color model, using cyan, magenta, yellow, and black.
-Grey is produced either by using black and white, or by combining equal amounts of cyan, magenta, and yellow.
-Most greys have a cool or warm cast to them, as the human eye can detect even a minute amount of color saturation.
-Yellow, orange, and red create a "warm grey".
-Green, blue, and violet create a "cool grey".
-When no color is added, the color is "neutral grey", "achromatic grey", or simply "grey".
+Most greys have a cool or a warm cast to them, as the human eye can detect even a minute amount of colour saturation.
+Adding a small amount of yellow, orange, or red will create a "warm grey".
+Adding a small amount of green, cyan, blue, or violet will form a "cool grey".
+When no colour is added, the colour is "neutral grey", "achromatic grey", or simply "grey".
 Images consisting wholly of black, white and greys are called monochrome, black-and-white, or greyscale.